Chapter 16: Learning from the prophets

 Before considering the lessons we can learn from the prophets of the Bible and modern-day applications and implications, I would again re-iterate, I am not a prophet and I cannot claim to have had visions and dreams and, while I seek to be accountable, I do not have a wide circle putting me on any pedestal – often the opposite is the case.
 My best claim to having any credibility is what I write is based on a prayerful consideration of the Word of God (the Bible), which I have been studying regularly since I was a child, testing against the words of others, especially of good spiritual standing (some who afford me opportunity to teach and preach), and the ancient creeds of the church, mindful of a tendency which most of us have to gravitate to those who happen to share our views; and what I believe the Lord has laid on my heart.
 Perhaps more controversially, as part of my watchman remit, I do check out what is going on the world and have a certain disdain for mainstream news because of untruthfulness, and this begs the question of where we look, to find truth, other than, of course, the Bible?

 Part of my own spiritual journey is the many and varied experiences I have had have helped me to deal with the present.
 Something, I have become more aware of is the polarization among Christians, which if Jesus words are to be taken seriously (e.g. John 17) should not be so.
 Instead, there should be unity.
 I see two groups emerging; please excuse the simplicity and alliteration.
 Group 1, I call loony, luvvie, lefties and Group 2, I call rabid, reactionary, righties.
 I have gone full circle, twice.
 When a teen, I was moving toward Group 1.
 After I got converted, given the sort of Christians I associated with, I moved toward Group 2.
 When twenty years ago I found interest in community activism, I reverted back to Group 1 and, five or so years ago when I became more of a watchman, I reverted back to Group 2.
 Brexit, Trump, Islam, race, LBGT, climate change, immigration, globalism, popularism, socialism, have become contentious issues, and I am of a view many have got it wrong, with negative consequences.
-I have managed to upset some “friends”, including Christian ministers from Group 1.
+I have managed to upset some “friends”, including Christian ministers from both groups.

 We need to disagree agreeably and recognise God is above human ideology.
 He has the big picture.
 His righteous agenda we are called to follow.
 I watch what is going on around me with disquiet; a lot of what I witness is NOT righteous; those who report, lie; those who lead, lead badly.
 We may look to others for information and hope, who may be vilified or dismissed as conspiracy theorists (a pejorative term, even when proved factual).
-There is a propensity for us to gravitate toward narratives that match our opinions and I have been guilty.
-We need to learn wisdom when it comes to when to speak, avoid the extremes of being beholden to unproven alternative narratives and untrue official ones, yet question everything we are told and look to God.
+There is a propensity for us to gravitate toward narratives that match our opinions and I have been as guilty as any.
+We need to seek truth and learn wisdom when it comes to when to speak, avoid the extremes of being beholden to unproven alternative narratives and untrue official ones, yet question everything we are told and look to God.
 While we may not know a lot of what is happening about us and who are the good, mad and bad guys, we do know from the Bible there is a conspiracy, led by Satan, to deceive and enslave humanity.
 If there is an example to take from the prophets, it is they had a firm grasp of what was going on around them and were beholden to the truth, and their zeal for God and love for humanity was such – they would not be shut up.

 New Testament prophets operated in a different paradigm to that of the Old and often in the context of the church, especially the local manifestation.
 As for Old Testament prophets, it was more often than not a precarious undertaking and a lonely one, where deprivations might be expected as a price to pay.
 They were merely God’s messengers, and while blessing those who heard and heeded, they challenged and rebuked those doing wrong, inviting hostility.
 While all God’s people are expected to live holy lives, this was especially important concerning prophets and straying from the straight path could have dire consequences.
-Yet their job was vital as they communicated God’s thoughts and, as important, His feelings, to hearers and gave them a glimpse into the unseen spiritual world.
+Yet their job was vital as they communicated God’s thoughts and, as important, His feelings, to hearers, who gave them a glimpse into the unseen spiritual world.
 Without their contribution, those living then and now would be all the poorer.

 While I have tried to cover almost all of the prophets of the Bible, I apologise for anything significant I missed.
 If I have an excuse, while there is a lot I could develop further, it is necessary to draw things to a close, else I would never finish.
-While my coverage of the prophets of the New Testament and modern-day prophets is light, I nevertheless yearn for true prophets.
+While my coverage of the prophets of the New Testament and modern-day prophets is lighter than some might wish, I nevertheless yearn for true prophets.
 I believe now, as much as ever, we need the prophetic anointing.
 As for what is going to transpire in the next few years, I won’t be drawn.
 I am reminded that many of the Old Testament prophets spoke of both judgement (if no repentance) and hope (according to God’s gracious purposes).
 Often the voices people listened to were prophets in the peace when there is no peace camp.
 Whether in the days ahead there will be ruin based on the current trajectory of the culture, with its prevailing godlessness, turning from the Lord etc., allowing for the rule of the AntiChrist, or whether to expect revival and a reprieve, I leave that with God, praying for His blessing: “mercy-drops round us are falling, but for the showers we plead”.
 My job is to be faithful to Him and leave the rest to Him.

 I would like to finish with a final word of wisdom: my hope is for readers to check out themselves the prophets and to love more deeply the one prophets prophesied on behalf of… THE END … or at least the end of the beginning … but new thoughts keep swirling around in my head.
 Before I do close, I would like to share a light bulb moment (actually there have been several, but this one is particularly pertinent) and then some final personal thoughts and a prayer!